Jorōgumo: In fiction

 The main villain in Darkness Unmasked by Keri Arthur is a Jorōgumo in Melbourne.
 She kills female musicians, takes on their likeness, and performs in clubs to feast and mate with unsuspecting males.
 The dead musicians act as food for her children.

 A very young Jorōgumo child is the focus of a one-episode OVA made in 2012 by Toshihisa Kaiya and Daishirou Tanimura, titled Wasurenagumo (Li'l Spider-Girl).
-Many years ago she was sealed away in the book by her own caretaker – the priest who defeated her monstrous mother but had no heart to kill the yokai child.
-In modern-day Li'l Spider-Girl is accidentally released from the book by a young girl named Mizuki, and then is taken in by the current owner of the book – Suzuri.
-Later on, Mizuki and Suzuri embark on a short adventure to help their new yokai charge in finding her mom.
+Many years ago, she was sealed away in the book by her own caretaker – the priest who defeated her monstrous mother but had no heart to kill the yōkai child.
+In the modern day, Li'l Spider-Girl is accidentally released from the book by a young girl named Mizuki, and then is taken in by the current owner of the book – Suzuri.
+Later on, Mizuki and Suzuri embark on a short adventure to help their new yōkai charge in finding her mom.

 In the novel Magic for Nothing by Seanan McGuire (book 6 in the InCryptid series), a Jorōgumo disguised as a human performer is traveling with a carnival, feeding on locals.
 The protagonist Antimony Price is sent to investigate the deaths.

 In Demon Slayer, Spider Demon (Mother) (蜘蛛鬼「母」, Kumo Oni (Haha)) has the design of a woman with a short, curvaceous physique and voluptuous figure, and the ability to control her victims using her threads, which are attached by small white and red spiders, pulling inspiration from the Jorōgumo.

 In One Piece, Black Maria, a member of the Beast Pirates, has eaten the Spider-Spider Fruit: Rosamygale Grauvogeli Model and modified it for only her lower half to change into a large spider.
 She is also a courtesan and musician who keeps many men captive.